S3 EP7: Emma Doran

 Yes.

 That's what it's been niggled down to now.
-Footballer, classic footballer.
+Footballer, classic footballer lunch.

 I would imagine he has put a lot of thought into the outfit he's going to wear for day one of camp.
-I give you a specific shirt.
+I'm going to be a specific shirt.

 Got to wear them in.
 Yeah, yeah, he's got them on.

-You should have them in the bath.
+You should have them in the bar.
 Yeah, good.

 So I dropped him to camp.
 I didn't really know the setup.